MicrosoftDocs/dynamics-365-intelligent-order-management/topics/calling-intelligent-fulfillmen-optimization-engine.md

 ---
-title: Calling Intelligent Order Management Fulfillment optimization (DOM) as API
+title: Calling the Intelligent Order Management Fulfillment optimization (DOM) as API
-description: This article explains how to call Dynamics 365 Intelligent Order Management Fulfillment optimization (DOM) as API. ms.author: anvenkat
+description: This article explains how to call the Dynamics 365 Intelligent Order Management Fulfillment optimization (DOM) as API. ms.author: anvenkat
 author: anush6121
 ms.date: 05/06/2023